pemani98/socialProfessionalPlatform/README.md

 # socialProfessionalPlatform

-Steps to running the server(whom from now on will be refered to as Anton)
+Steps to running the server (whom from now on will be refered to as Anton) Recommended to download Webstorm, create blank project and then inport the DellHack directory

 1. Install npm and node